 To claim a refund on behalf of a deceased person, complete the DR 0102and submit it, as well as a copy of the death certificate, when filing the return.

-If you can’t file your Colorado income tax return by the deadline you may take advantage of the state’s automatic six-month extension of time to file.
+If you cannot file your Colorado income tax return by the deadline, you may take advantage of the state’s automatic six-month extension of time to file.
 There is no form, paper or electronic, to fill out to notify the Department of Revenue that you are taking the extension.
-There’s no extension for tax due.
+There is no extension for tax due.

-The extension applies to filing Colorado income tax information, either on paper or electronically, not to any state income tax you may owe.
+The extension applies to filing Colorado income tax information (either on paper or electronically).
+It does not apply to any state income tax you may owe.
 If you expect to get a refund this year but do not make the filing deadline, you can still file your state income tax on or before October 16.

-But, if you owe state income tax, 90 percent of the tax liability must be paid on or before the April 18 to avoid penalties.
+But, if you owe state income tax, 90% of the tax liability must be paid on or before the April due date to avoid penalties.
 Any remaining balance due would be subject to interest only.